 Before purchasing a home, you need to make sure that you have got a three to six months of your expenses saved in an emergency fund.
 Once you have that covered, you can then kick-start your journey to finding a new house.

 Home insurance is a basic requirement for any mortgage.
 Your bank will want to make sure that you’ve adequate coverage before they can actually issue you a loan.
-So, look for a reputable insurer and purchase a comprehensive cover that’ll cater for all your needs.
+So, look for a reputable insurer like Wynn Insurance Agency and purchase a comprehensive cover that’ll cater for all your needs.

 What Is A Home Insurance?

-Home insurance usually covers you in case your home gets damaged or if you lose it.
-Plus, it also provides liability coverage in the event that someone gets hurt in your house or backyard.
+Home insurance usually covers you if your home gets damaged or you lose it.
+It also covers liability if someone gets hurt in your house or backyard.
+At the same time, landlord insurance is an insurance policy that covers a property owner from financial losses connected with rental properties.

 The Amount of Coverage Needed